27 Best Things To Do In Montevideo

 Virtually every person you meet walking down the street holds a cup and carries a flask of hot water (rigorously at 84 degrees Celsius) along with a bombilla (the metal straw used to sip mate) and a bag of yerba (mate powder).

 Mate isn’t the kind of drink you’ll be able to get at a coffee shop.
-There used to be a “materia” but it closed down, so your best bet to enjoy it is hang out with a local and ask to explain more about it – I am sure you’ll be able to find someone at your hotel or hostel that is willing to share his or her mate with you.
+There used to be a “materia,” but it closed down, so your best bet to enjoy it is to hang out with a local and ask to explain more about it.
+I am sure you’ll be able to find someone at your hotel or hostel who is willing to share his or her mate with you.

 Attend a tango show

-Not many people know it, but tango is as much an Argentine thing as it is Uruguayan and one of the best things to do in Montevideo is going to a tango show or, even better, attend a milonga and learn how to tango.
-There are several milongas in town, as well as tango shows – they typically also involve dinner.
+Not many people know it, but tango is as much an Argentine thing as it is Uruguayan.
+One of the best things to do in Montevideo is go to a tango show or, even better, attend a milonga and learn how to tango.
+There are several milongas in town, as well as tango shows—they typically also involve dinner.

 Attend Montevideo Carnival

-If you happen to be there at the right time of year, one of the best things to do in Montevideo is attending its carnival.
+If you happen to be there at the right time of year, one of the best things to do in Montevideo is attend its carnival.

-A show you may want to attend during Carnival in Montevideo is the Carnival Tablados.
-It’s a night show that features four to seven groups and that takes place each night until early March.
+You may want to attend the Carnival Tablados during Carnival in Montevideo.
+It’s a night show featuring four to seven groups that take place each night until early March.

 Visit the Museo del Carnaval